Kildin Sámi: Negation

-In Kildin Sámi negation is formed by a syntagma, which consists of a finite negative auxiliary and a finite main verb in a special case called connegative (negative form of the main verb).
-The negative auxiliary gets inflected by person, number and mood.
-The connegative is a case for the main verb in a negative clause.
-The tense (whether present or past) is marked by the main verb in a negative clause.
-The negative auxiliary has the same form in all tenses.
+In Kildin Sámi negation is formed by a syntagma, which consists of a finite negative auxiliary and a finite main verb in a special form called connegative (negative form of the main verb).
+The negative auxiliary gets inflected by person, number and mood, while the main verb is marked for tense.
+In the past tense, the past participle is used as the connegative verb form.

 This is the inflectional paradigm of the negative auxiliary: